alextanhongpin/how-to-explain/README.md

 - Usage: database, cache and message broker
 - Data structures: strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs and geospatial indexes with radius queries

+## Replication

+Copying an entire table or database onto multiple servers.
+Used for improving speed of access to reference records such as master data.

+## Partitioning

+Splitting up a large monolith database into multiple smaller database based on data cohesion.
+Example - splitting a large ERP database into smaller database like accounts database, sales database, material database etc.

+## Clustering

+Using multiple application servers to access the same datatabase.
+Used for computation intensive, parallelized, analytical applications that works on non-volatile data.

+## Sharding

+Splitting up a large table of data horizontally i.e.row-wise.
+A table containing 100s of millions of rows may be split into multiple tables containing 1 million rows each.
+Each of the tables resulting from the split will be placed into a separate database/server.
+Sharding is done to spread load and improve access speed.
+Facebook/Twitter tables fit into this category.

 ## Solidity

 Solidity is a contract-oriented, high-level language whose syntax is similar to that of JavaScript and it is designed to target the Ethereum Virtual Machine (EVM).